23-Day Lower San Juan River, Cross-Cultural Service,

 and Mountain Backpacking Expedition

-Please take a moment to read through the information below and complete the required Participant Health Form.
-This page also provides photos from expeditions similar to yours, general information, your program specific packing list and information about the Deer Hill Outfitting Store.
+Please take a moment to read through the information below.
+This page provides photos from expeditions similar to yours, general information, your program specific packing list and information about the Deer Hill Outfitting Store.
 If you have any questions, please contact our Admissions Manager, Jordan Lang, by email or at 970.533.7492.

 The Lower section of the San Juan River is 56 miles, and carries boaters through a true wilderness experience that includes fun rapids, large swimming holes and great hiking through spectacular side canyons.